projen/projen/API.md

 ## class AutoApprove 🔹 <a id="projen-autoapprove"></a>

-AutoApprove configures a GitHub workflow that auto-approves PR's that are assigned with a specific label.
+Configures a GitHub workflow that auto-approves PR's that are assigned with a specific label.

 __Extends__: [Component](#projen-component)